goozi12345/Scriptorium/README.md

 ## Features

-* ✅ Automatically sets permissions for new files and folders
+* ✅ Automatically sets permissions for new files and folders recursively
 * ✅ Ensures correct ownership for specified users and groups
 * ✅ Monitors directories in real-time using `inotify-tools`
-* ✅ Logs all changes for easy tracking and debugging
 * ✅ Fully configurable through a secure `.env` file

 ---